mythril-forge/homebrew-classes/barbarian/barbarian-indomitable-might.md

 ## Indomitable Might
-Beginning at 18th level, if your total for a Strength check is less than your Strength score, you can use that score in place of the total.
+Beginning at 18th level, if your total for a Strength Ability Check is less than your Strength Ability Score, you can use that score in place of the total.

 <!--